Heat measurement of quantum interference: Introduction

 Quantum heat engines and refrigerators have attracted considerable interest as they provide model systems for investigating quantum thermodynamics \cite{annurev-physchem-040513-103724,Alicki_1979,PhysRevE.76.031105,Binder2019}.
 Besides their fundamental relevance for understanding thermodynamics in the quantum regime \cite{Campbell2025,e15062100}, they also offer practical applications to quantum technology and information \cite{Aamir2025}.
 The key distinction between the working substance of a quantum thermal machine and a classical one lies in the ability to exist in a coherent superposition of states \cite{Uzdin2015,PhysRevLett.122.110601,PhysRevLett.125.166802}.
 However, whether quantum coherence is advantageous for the performance of a thermodynamic cycle is currently the topic of much active research \cite{Scully2003,PhysRevX.5.031044,Jaramillo2016,Scully2011,PhysRevA.99.062103,PhysRevLett.127.190604,PhysRevLett.119.170602,PhysRevE.93.062134}.
 An instance is the Otto cycle setup, where driving-induced coherence is found to reduce the efficiency and cooling power of quantum refrigerators \cite{PhysRevB.94.184503,Thomas2023}.
 The origin of the degradation in the performance, for non-adiabatic driving, is the constructive interference between the qubit states resulting in a finite steady-state population of the excited state.
 This phenomenon, known as Landau-Zener-St\"uckelberg-Majorana (LZSM) interference, occurs when a qubit \cite{Oliver2005,Sillanpaeae2006,Ivakhnenko2023,Grifoni1998,Silveri2017} or qubit-resonator system \cite{PhysRevLett.111.137002,PhysRevLett.123.240401,Chen2021,PhysRevLett.130.233602,probingstronglydrivenstrongly2025} is periodically driven across an avoided crossing inducing transitions between the states.
 Driving protocols that avoid creating such coherence and thus restore the performance of the Otto refrigerator to its optimum classical value are proposed in \cite{PhysRevB.100.085405, PhysRevB.100.035407}.

 In circuit quantum electrodynamics (c-QED) \cite{blais_2021_circuit,blais_2020_quantum}, a dissipative element such as a normal-metal resistor can be integrated and used as an engineered thermal bath.
 Its thermal properties and the experimental techniques for temperature manipulation and reading are well understood \cite{Giazotto2006,pekola_2021_icolloquiumi}, providing a tool to directly measure a steady-state heat current from a quantum system to the resistor.
-This has been experimentally demonstrated in the realization of thermal devices such as a quantum heat valve \cite{Ronzani2018} and rectifier \cite{Senior2020}.
+This has been experimentally demonstrated in the realization of thermal devices such as the quantum heat valve \cite{Ronzani2018} and diode \cite{Senior2020}.
 These devices consist of two heat baths that connect to a qubit via resonators, and the heat transport between the heat baths is controlled by the value of the qubit energy.
-In such experiments, transitions in the qubit are excited by thermal noise from the resistors.
+In such experiments, transitions in the qubit are excited by thermal noise from the resistors and the heat current is driven by a temperature bias.
 Other applications of resistors integrated in superconducting circuits for thermal devices and sensors are given in \cite{MartinezPerez2015,PhysRevLett.125.237701,Giazotto2012,yoshioka_2023_active,partanen_2018_fluxtunable,tan_2017_quantumcircuit,Gunyho2024}.
+If the qubit is coupled to a single heat bath, a steady-state heat current to the bath can be induced by a periodic drive on the qubit~\cite{Carrega2016, Thomas2023}.